emer/axon/Rubicon.md

 The most relevant and challenging aspect of classical conditioning in this context is recognizing when an expected US is _not_ actually going to happen.
 A non-reward trial is, superficially, indistinguishable from any other moment in time when nothing happens.
 It is only because of the maintained internal expectation that it takes on significance, when this nothing happens instead of the expected something.
 In the Rubicon framework, this expectation is synonymous with the maintained goal state, and thus a non-reward trial represents a goal failure state, and the proper processing of this goal failure requires a decision to [give up](#give-up) on the engaged goal.
 The mechanics of this give-up decision and resulting dopamine and other learning effects are thus tested by simple partial reinforcement and extinction conditioning paradigms, in ways that were explored to some extent in the PVLV paper [Mollick et al, 2020](#references).

+One of the most important conceptual advances achieved by integrating this goal-engaged framing with the PVLV model is in better understanding the central role of the LHb (lateral habenula), which is hypothesized to be responsible for integrating a variety of different signals to decide when to give up.
+For example, the PVLV model incorporated the otherwise obscure distinction that the shunting of phasic DA bursts was driven directly by neurons in the VS, but dips are driven by the LHb.
+This now makes complete sense: if a reward is actually delivered, then there is a direct bottom-up sensory input that directly drives DA, and there is no need for any complex decision making about this case: the VS can just shunt the DA drive in proportion to its learned expectations.
+However, if the reward is omitted, the decision to recognize and process this as a sense of "disappointment" is a much more active one, requiring the integration of multiple factors, and thus a specialized brain system for doing so (the LHb).

 The following sections provide a more detailed overview of the different components of the Rubicon model, followed by implementational details about learning equations and more specific dynamics.
 Throughout this document, we focus on the computational and algorithmic interpretation of the known biological systems, without providing a detailed accounting of the relevant neuroscientific literature.
 As such, everything stated here represents a crystalized hypothesis about the function of the relevant brain systems, without repeating that important caveat every time.

 ## Goal Representations in vmPFC